Wander Franco Player Props: Rays vs. Royals

 Royals Pitching Rankings

-- The Royals' 5.11 team ERA ranks 28th across all MLB pitching staffs.
+- The Royals have a 5.19 team ERA that ranks 28th among all league pitching staffs.

-- The Royals rank 19th in baseball in home runs given up (87 total, 1.2 per game).

-- Cuas makes his first start of the season for the Royals.
+- Royals pitchers combine to give up 89 total home runs at a clip of 1.2 per game (to rank 19th in the league).

 © 2023 Data Skrive.
 All rights reserved.